PCMDI/pcmdi_metrics/docs/contributing.rst

 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a open-source project, and that contributions are welcome :)

-Features must meet the following criteria before they are considered for implementation:

-1. Feature is not implemented by ``xarray``
-2. Feature is not implemented in another actively developed xarray-based package

-   * For example,  `cf_xarray`_ already handles interpretation of `CF convention`_ attributes on xarray objects

-3. Feature is not limited to specific use cases (e.g., data quality issues)
-4. Feature is generally reusable
-5. Feature is relatively simple and lightweight to implement and use

 Documentation Update
 ~~~~~~~~~~~~~~~~~~~~